ronanboiteau/Stegano/README.md

 # Stegano

 Small steganography software written in Python 3 that allows you to hide text inside Bitmap (`.bmp`) images.
-Stegano is available in English, French & Spanish.
+Stegano is available in English & French.

 ## Getting started